Cantera/cantera-website/pages/install/freebsd-install.rst

    .. class:: lead

       A community-maintained FreeBSD port ``science/cantera`` and package are available.
+      This port provides the Octave interface when the OCTAVE option is turned on.
       Note that the Matlab interface is not available from this port; to install the Matlab interface on FreeBSD, you must :ref:`compile Cantera's source code
       <sec-compiling>`.